frankiesanjana/mortgage-calculator/README.md

 - As a new or returning visitor, I want the program to be simple to use and easy to understand.
 - As a new or returning visitor, I want the program to work, even if I make a mistake in entering information.
 - As a new or returning visitor, I want it to be easy to exit the app when I am done using it.
 - As a new visitor, I want to create a username that is unique to me and that I can use to store my details for future use.
+When I return, I want my username to be quickly found so that I am recognised.
 - As a returning visitor, I want to quickly and simply retrieve my details.
-- As a new or returning visitor, I want any details that I store to be stored securely.
+- As a new or returning visitor, I want to be able to save my details and for these details to be stored securely.
 - As a user who is considering several mortgage options or considering refinancing an existing mortgage, I would like to view some examples that are similar but have some differences, so that I can better understand the implications of these differences on the monthly payment and lifetime repayments of a potential mortgage.
 (For example, extending the term of a mortgage will decrease the monthly payment but increase the total lifetime repayment.)

 ### Owner Goals